[SOLVED] What is My MAC address ?

 Since MAC address varies from each other and never change, it’s super useful for diagnosing network issues.
 A network administrator can use MAC address to identify the security of the senders or receivers on the network.
 If you’re using wireless network, you can use MAC filtering to prevent hackers.
 By using MAC filtering, if you want to add additional devices to the wireless network, you should get its MAC address.

-Then type cmd in the box and click OK.
+2) Type cmd in the box and click OK.

 Then all of your network card will be listed.